-nation of private sector learning and natural rate variation (and misperceptions) can dramatically increase macroeconomic variability and persistence.
-For example, under the Taylor rule, the standard deviation of the unemployment gap rises from 0.87 percent under rational expectations with constant natural rates to 1.11 percent under learning with s = 1 and $\kappa = 0.02$ .
+The presence of natural rate variation amplifies the effects of private sector learning on macroeconomic variability and persistence.
+Under rational expectations and the Taylor Rule, time-varying natural rates and the associated misperceptions increase the variability of inflation, but have relatively little effect on the variability of the unemployment gap and interest rates.
+But, the combination of private sector learning and natural rate variation (and misperceptions) can dramatically increase macroeconomic variability and persistence.
+For example, under the Taylor Rule, the standard deviation of the unemployment gap rises from 0.87 percent under rational expectations with constant natural rates to 1.11 percent under learning with s = 1 and $\kappa = 0.02$ .
 For inflation, the increase in the standard deviation is even more dramatic, from 2.93 percent to 4.35 percent.
-The first-order autocorrelation of the unemployment gap rises from 0.88 to 0.92 and that of inflation rises from 0.81 to 0.90.
+Similarly, the firstorder autocorrelation of the unemployment gap rises from 0.81 to 0.90.
 The presence of natural rate variation and misperceptions interferes with the public's ability to forecast inflation, unemployment, and interest rates accurately.
-These forecasting errors contribute to a worsening of macroeconomic performance.
+These forecast errors contribute to a worsening of macroeconomic performance.

-4.4.
-Excess Sensitivity of Long-Horizon Expectations
+4.4 Excess Sensitivity of Long-Horizon Expectations

 The adaptive learning algorithm that economic agents employ to form expectations under imperfect knowledge in our model also allows us to investigate the behavior of long-horizon expectations.
-This allows examination of the apparent excess sensitivity of yields on long-run government bonds to shocks-a phenomenon that appears puzzling in standard models when knowledge is perfect.
-Shiller (1979) and Mankiw and Summers (1984) point out that long-term interest rates appear to move in the same direction following changes in short-term interest rates and to overreact relative to what would be expected if the expectations hypothesis held and expectations were assumed to be rational.
-Changes in the federal funds rate generally cause long-term interest rates to move considerably and in the same direction (Cook and Hahn 1989, Roley and Sellon 1995, Kuttner 2001).
-Kozicki and Tinsley (2001a, b), Cogley (2005), and Gürkaynak, Sack, and Swanson (2005) suggest that this sensitivity could be attributed to movements in long-run inflation expectations that differ from those implied by standard linear rational expectations macroeconomic models with fixed and known parameters.
+This is of interest in that it allows examination of the apparent excess sensitivity of yields on long-run government bonds to shocks-a phenomenon that appears puzzling in standard models when knowledge is perfect.
+Shiller (1979) and Mankiw and Summers (1984) point out that long-term interest rates appear to move in the same direction following changes in short-term interest rates and "overreact" relative to what would be expected if the expectations hypothesis held and expectations were assumed to be rational.
+Changes in the federal funds rate appear to cause long-term interest rates to generally move considerably and in the same direction (Cook and Hahn, 1989, Roley and Sellon, 1995, Kuttner, 2001).
+Kozicki and Tinsley (2001a,b), Cogley (2005), and Gürkaynak, Sack, and Swanson (2005) suggest that this sensitivity could be attributed to movements in long-run inflation expectations that differ from those implied by standard linear rational expectations macro models with fixed and known parameters.

 Learning-induced expectations dynamics provide a potential explanation for these phenomena.
-Figure 2 shows the one-, two-, and ten-year-ahead forecasts of the inflation and nominal interest rates from the impulse response to a one-standard-deviation inflation shock, based on the same shocks used in computing Figure 1; Figure 3 shows the same for a one-standard-deviation shock to the unemployment rate.
-These measure the annualized quarterly inflation or interest rate expected to prevail n quarters in the future, not the average inflation or interest rate over the next nquarters.
+Figure 2 shows the 1-, 2-, and 10-year-ahead forecasts of the inflation and nominal interest rates from the impulse response to a one standard deviation inflation shock, based on the same shocks used in computing Figure 1; Figure 3 shows the same for a one standard deviation shock to the unemployment rate.
+Note that these measure the annualized quarterly inflation or interest rate expected to prevail n quarters in the future, not the average inflation or interest rate over the next n quarters.
 These forward rates are computed by projecting ahead using the agents' forecasting model.
-Under perfect knowledge, inflation is expected to be only a few basis points above baseline two years after the shock, and expectations of inflation ten years in the future are nearly unmoved.
+Under perfect knowledge, inflation is expected to be only a few basis points above baseline two years after the shock, and expectations of inflation 10 years in the future are nearly unmoved.
 The same pattern is seen in forward interest rates.